 about me

-I’m a second year Ph.D. student at UCLA studying theoretical astrophysics, advised by Professor Steve Furlanetto.
-I am generally interested in building theory models to describe the formation of stars and galaxies across cosmic time.
-I am currently using semi-analytic models to study the formation of the first stars in the universe — see my research page for more details.
+I’m a fourth year Ph.D. student at UCLA working with Professor Steve Furlanetto.
+I am generally interested in building theory models to study anything happening in the early universe.
+I am currently using semi-analytic models to study the formation of the first stars and black holes in the universe — see my research page for more details.

 Before coming to UCLA, I grew up in the San Francisco Bay Area and got my undergraduate degree in physics and math at Columbia University.
 While I was an undergrad, I spent summers with the Stanford Solar Physics Group, the Computational Physics Division at Los Alamos National Lab, and with a few groups at Columbia, working on projects ranging from solar physics to black hole accretion disk modeling — all incorporating computational astrophysics in some form.
-For more details, see my CV.
+If you’re really curious, take a peek at my CV.

 Outside astronomy, you’ll find me playing and watching tennis, basketball, and cornhole, reading sci-fi and fantasy books, playing board games and TTRPGs, and surfing.